jakgra/website-pdf-snapshot-taker/README.md

 As an alternative you can download and extract the zip file.

 ##Then:
-###on debian or ubuntu:
+###on Debian or Ubuntu:
 ```
 sudo apt-get install libfltk1.3-dev
-fltk-config --compile htmltopdf.cpp
+fltk-config --compile htmltopdf.cpp && mv htmltopdf downloads/Linux/htmltopdf/htmltopdf && cp phantomjs downloads/Linux/htmltopdf/phantomjs && cp createPDF.js downloads/Linux/htmltopdf/createPDF.js
 ```
-The compiled program is htmltopdf, for it to run correctly it must be located in the same folder as createPDF and phantomjs.
+The compiled program is htmltopdf in the downloads/Linux/htmltopdf folder, for it to run correctly it must be located in the same folder as createPDF and phantomjs.
+On other linux distributions (fedora…) the process is the same except you have to install fltk1.3 in another way.

 ###on OSX:
-install xcode
+install xcode,
 install fltk1.3 (instructions on their website)
 ```
-fltk-config --compile htmltopdf.cpp && cp OSX/phantomjs htmltopdf.app/Contents/MacOS/phantomjs && cp createPDF.js htmltopdf.app/Contents/MacOS/createPDF.js
+fltk-config --compile htmltopdf.cpp && cp OSX/phantomjs htmltopdf.app/Contents/MacOS/phantomjs && cp createPDF.js htmltopdf.app/Contents/MacOS/createPDF.js && mv htmltopdf.app downloads/OSX/htmltopdf.app
 ```
-You get the folder(application) htmltopdf.app which you can directly use, copy, move from/to anywhere.
+You get the folder(application) htmltopdf.app in downloads/OSX which you can directly use, copy, move from/to anywhere.

 ###on windows:
 TODO